green-fox-academy/myfirstapp-syllabus/week03/my-first-web-app.md

 ### Fifth day

+- Highlight the thumbnail that is showing (extend the `loadPhoto` function)
 - Create the hovering title over the thumbnail
 - This can be done by positioning the title and hiding it by default, only display it when the thumbnail is hovered
 - Add anything else you'd like :)